Bharat9848/notes/SystemDesign/youtube.md

 - client device -> load balancer -> web server -> upload server(DB for temp storage) and metadata service(DB) -> Encoder -> Blob storage and thumbnail Bigtable-> CDN(optional) and colocation server

 - components
+1. upload server:
- - upload server: temporarily store the videos and additionally do the validation like check for malicious user, duplicate video.
-Breaks the video and audio in segments.
+  - temporarily store the videos
+  - validation like check for malicious user and duplicate video.
+  - Breaks the video and audio in segments.
+2. encoder:
- - encoder: encode the video in different resolution and store it
+  - encode the video in different resolution and store it
+3. blob storage:
- - blob storage: resting place for all the uploaded videos
+  - resting place for all the uploaded videos
+4. CDN:
- - CDN: act as recent frequent/hit cache
+  - act as recent frequent/hit cache

 2. Streaming flow
 - client <-> CDN